codio/knowledge/source/instructors/authoring/assessments/auto-grade-scripts.rst

 An example of participation grading:

 - Depending on your language of choice the script below add either .sh or .py file to `.guides/secure` folder
+- If you are using the Bash version you will first need to install the utility "jq" to your stack (see :ref:`create a new stack <create-stack>`).

 .. tabs::